Assistant Professor of Comparative Medicine and of Neurobiology

 I am interested in the neural mechanisms underlying decision-making in humans, in individual differences in these mechanisms, and in the possible contribution of decision traits to pathological behavior.
 Our research focuses on decision-making under uncertainty, and on value learning and encoding.
 To study these topics we combine behavioral economics methods with functional MRI, as well as eye tracking and physiological measurements.

 I joined the decision lab as a postdoctoral associate in 2010, after graduating with a PhD in cognitive psychology from Tel Aviv University in Israel.
-My current projects revolve around decision making under uncertainty across the lifespan and across different modalities, using behavioral and...
+My current projects revolve around decision making under uncertainty across the lifespan and across different modalities, using behavioral and brain imaging techniques.
+I am also interested in working with special populations, such as veterans who suffer from PTSD.
+When I am not in the lab I enjoy taking thousands of pictures of my daughter and...

 I am a graduate student in the Interdepartmental Neuroscience Program at Yale.
 Prior to Yale, I received my B.S. in biological sciences from Tsinghua University, China.
 I am interested in the neural representation of reward and punishment, the behavioral and neural bases of complex social behavior, the neural processing of food-associated stimuli in naturalistic contexts, as well as reward learning in obesity.